mattermost/docs/source/install/sockets-db.rst

 ----------

 - Install and configure PostgreSQL.
-- Choose between TCP or UNIX Socket, and jump to the corresponding section.
+- Choose between TCP or UNIX socket, and jump to the corresponding section.

 With TCP socket
 ---------------

-- Create the new user while connecting to the server as ``postgres`` user (you will be prompted for a password for the new user):
+- Create the new user while connecting to the server as *postgres* user (you will be prompted for a password for the new user):

   ``sudo -u postgres createuser -P mmuser``

-- Create the Mattermost database, owned by ``mmuser`` user:
+- Create the Mattermost database, owned by *mmuser* user:

   ``sudo -u postgres createdb -O mmuser mattermostdb``